 What the defender of cohency needs to make his point is a case involving an inconsistency that necessarily involves a great number of the huge and diverse set of historical claims making up the body of a book, and for my part I know of no case in which we’ve had experience of this sort of discovering in actual inquiry … Until persauive specific examples are found, then, it seems to me that we’ve been given no good reason to think that deductive cogency requirements play an important part in epistemic rationality.

-There are two interpretations of this, and both of them seem odd to me.
 Continue reading “Christensen on the Preface Paradox”

 As many of you will have read over at Brian Leiter’s that Benj and Jessica are leaving from here for Toronto.
 (By here, I mean Cornell in Benj’s case, and my block of Marshall St in both cases – they live about 50m away.)
 This follows up Delia and Mike leaving for Princeton a couple of months ago.